-7.1 Educational Agreement/Service Level Agreement
+6.1 Educational Agreement/Service Level Agreement

-• As stated earlier, NHS Education for Scotland will agree an Educational Agreement (EA) or Service Level Agreement (SLA) with each approved Training Provider.
+- As stated earlier, NHS Education for Scotland will agree an Educational Agreement (EA) or Service Level Agreement (SLA) with each approved Training Provider.
 This will state the funding to be provided in respect of the placements and will specify the NES & General Pharmaceutical Council (GPhC) requirements for the training placement.
-All Training Providers are required to sign and comply with the EA/SLA.

-• The EA/SLA specifies some of the employment terms and conditions that must be included in a contract of employment to ensure consistency between Training Providers.
-The conditions to be specified in the EA/SLA include salary, weekly hours of work, holidays, study time and attendance at the educational programme.

-• Each trainee pharmacist in the NES FTY will:
+All Training Providers are required to sign and comply with the EA/SLA. - The EA/SLA specifies some of the employment terms and conditions that must be included in a contract of employment to ensure consistency between Training Providers.
+The conditions to be specified in the EA/SLA include salary, weekly hours of work, holidays, study time and attendance at the educational programme. - Each trainee pharmacist in the NES FTY will:

-• Be paid an annual salary (52 weeks) based on full time hours of £28,384 as per the current PCS(AFC)2023/2 circular, this is subject to change and is always reflective of the Agenda for Change circular.
+• Be paid an annual salary (52 weeks) based on full time hours of £31,892 as per the pay and conditions for NHS Staff covered by the Agenda for Change, this is subject to change and is always reflective of the Agenda for Change circular.
 Please note that these terms are based on the Agenda for Change Salary Scale equivalent to point 1 of Band 5.
 This facilitates the placement of hospital trainee pharmacists on the pay spine.
 Trainee pharmacists are however NOT appointed to Band 5 and any T&Cs of A4C do not apply, unless otherwise stated within the employer contract;

-• Work 37.5 hours per week (or part time in agreement with all parties to accommodate an adjustment to training).
+Work 37 hours per week (or part time in agreement with all parties to accommodate an adjustment to training).
 These hours will be worked as part of the normal weekly opening hours of the training base;

-Receive 27 days annual leave and 8 public holidays (pro rata for part time);

-• Be allocated one half-day per week (or equivalent) protected time for study time.

-• The elements of the educational programme to be attended will be the same for each trainee pharmacist as part of the core training programme.
+- Receive 27 days annual leave and 8 public holidays (pro rata for less than full time working; - Be allocated one half-day per week (or equivalent) protected time for study time. - The elements of the educational programme to be attended will be the same for each trainee pharmacist as part of the core training programme.
 There may be other matters included in the EA/SLA that are aimed at ensuring the consistency of training experience between Training Providers.

-7.2 Contract of Employment
+6.2 Contract of Employment

-• Beyond the matters covered by the EA/SLA, it is for the Training Provider to detail any specific terms and conditions of employment.
+Beyond the matters covered by the EA/SLA, it is for the Training Provider to detail any specific terms and conditions of employment.
 The Contract of Employment is a matter for agreement between the trainee pharmacist and the employer, (NES is NOT the employer).

-8 Further Information
+7 Further Information